-U.S. organic food exports were officially valued at \$565.8 million globally in 2017.
-Canada and Mexico were by far the largest markets followed by Taiwan, South Korea, Japan and the European Union.
-Please note that tracking of organic food exports has just started.
-HS is a standardized international system to classify globally-traded products.
-And, these HS codes cover only a fraction of existing organic trade, mostly organic fresh products like milk, fruits, and vegetables, and not processed products or organic nuts.
-Actual U.S. exports of organic products globally are much higher.
+In 2018, global U.S. organic food exports were officially valued at \$620.4 million.
+Canada and Mexico are still by far the largest markets followed by Japan, South Korea, Taiwan, and the European Union.
+Please note, that tracking of organic food exports has only started in 2011, and the introduced "Harmonized System" (HS)1 codes of organic products cover only a fraction of the total organic trade (in the following text referred to as "selected U.S. organic exports"), mostly organic fresh products like milk, fruits, and vegetables, but not many processed products or organic nuts.
+Actual U.S. exports of organic products globally are estimated to be much higher than the HS code data presents.